bigbigplants/bigbigplants.github.io/index.md

 However, photosynthesis does not occur when the plant is not under light, which for optimal growth should be at least 8 hours per day.
 Plants also respire, which is the process of breaking down food molecules to release energy for growth.
 This (aerobic) respiration uses oxygen and releases carbon dioxide (and water), and happens constantly.
-\textbf{Photosynthesis} and \textbf{respiration} are therefore in a constant battle, with one producing \ch{O2} and one using it, and one absorbing \ch{CO2} and the other producing it.
+**Photosynthesis** and **respiration** are therefore in a constant battle, with one producing \ch{O2} and one using it, and one absorbing \ch{CO2} and the other producing it.
 This means that when we want to optimise the conditions for both processes, we want a constant flow of air over the leaf during the day.
-For night however, we need to know about \textbf{stomata}, which are a structure within plant leaves which regulate the absorbtion and release of gases.
+For night however, we need to know about **stomata**, which are a structure within plant leaves which regulate the absorbtion and release of gases.
 It turns out that stomata are typically triggered to open by light, and close without it.
 This means that although carbon dioxide is being produced as plants respire at night, it is not released.
 To bring things back to fans, this means our fans should be on the same activation schedule as the lights.